Interlaken, New York: Housing

 There were 289 housing units at an average density of 963.3 /sqmi.
 15.9% of housing units were vacant.

 There were 243 occupied housing units in the village.
 165 were owner-occupied units (67.9%), while 78 were renter-occupied (32.1%).
 The homeowner vacancy rate was 4.0% of total units.
 The rental unit vacancy rate was 11.4%.

+Police Department

+The Interlaken Village Police Department is one of the oldest Village police departments in New York State.
+It is the municipal law-enforcement agency serving the Village of Interlaken in Seneca County, New York, United States.
+The department traces its origins to the village’s incorporation in 1904, when Interlaken—formerly known as Farmer Village—established local governance structures that would have included peace officers such as constables or marshals typical of New York villages in the early twentieth century.